9 Tips For Giving Designers Better Feedback

 DO say: “Although that color is a personal favorite, I'm really trying to convey energy in my logo.
 Does that color do that?”

-Now I know what your concern is, and I can alleviate that by either fixing the design (and the problem), or I can explain that what I've chosen to do in the design already addresses it.
+Now I know what your concern is, and I can either alleviate that by either fixing the design (and the problem) or I can explain that why what I've already chosen to do addresses your concern.
+I don’t randomly choose things only because they look good, I usually have a specific reason for everything in the design from the colors to the graphics to the font choices.

 4. ASK QUESTIONS

 You may never know why I used that color or chose that font if you don't ask.
-Sometimes I take for granted that you don't already know a lot of the lingo, etc..
-If I use terminology or create a design that you don't understand, ask me to explain!
+I try really hard not to do this, but sometimes I slip & take for granted that you don't already know the lingo.
+If I use terminology you don't understand, just ask me to explain!
+I won’t mind a bit, I swear.

 There's (almost, haha!) no such thing as a stupid question, especially regarding a field you're unfamiliar with.
 So please, feel free to ask and I will treat every question with respect.